 - By default, Pipe17 only creates locations for Amazon US.
 If you want locations beyond those for the US, enter marketplaces IDs into the "Marketplaces" text entry box, separated by commas and without spaces.
 You can find a list of IDs here.

 - Open your selling channel application and create a test order to flow into Pipe17.
-Pick a product for which you have inventory at Amazon and enter a valid shipping address.
+Pick a product for which you have inventory at Amazon, and make sure to enter a valid shipping address.

 - In Pipe17, navigate to the Inventory > Locations page.
 You should have some new locations created by the MCF integration, such as Amazon.com (MCF).

-- Navigate to Orders and open the order you created in step 5.
-Use the "New Shipping Request" button to send the order to one of the Amazon MCF Locations that has inventory for the items in the order.
+- Navigate to Orders in Pipe17.
+You should see the order you created in step 5.
+Use the "New Shipping Request" button to send it to one of the Amazon MCF locations (make sure you pick one that has inventory for the items in the order).
 When you save the shipping request, the order page should now have a shipping request at the bottom of the page with a status of "Ready for Fulfillment".

 - Open Amazon Seller Central and wait for the order to appear.
-If it does not appear check whether the shipping request in Pipe17 says "Failed" and/or whether there are any exceptions on the order.
+If it does not appear within a few minutes, check whether the shipping request in Pipe17 says "Failed" and/or whether there are any exceptions on the order.

-- Cancel the order if you do not want it to ship.
-It might be good to allow it to ship so that you can validate that we will send the fulfillment information to your selling platform when it does ship.
+- Once the order does appear, cancel it right away if you do not want it to ship.
+However, it may be good to allow it to ship so that you can validate that we will send the fulfillment information (like the tracking number) back to your selling platform when it does ship.